OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ```

 The ```min``` and ```max``` values are the minimum and maximum cycle counts for responses returning to the AFU.
 Simulation
-assigns transaction a random latency in the (min, max) range.
+assigns transactions a random latency in the (min, max) range.
 The larger the difference between (min, max), the larger the
 standard deviation of latency for a given type of transaction.
 You can specify different (min, max) values for different
 transaction types.